pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/Todo/🏰 Last Hope/Silken Sanctuary.md

 >    * Reward: *_A share of any valuable resources found._
 >
 >6. **Sabotaging Rival Cults**
->    * Description: Rival cults seek to undermine our goals with their blasphemous beliefs about Naruun.
+>    * Description: Rival cults seek to undermine our goals with their blasphemous beliefs about [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]].
 Sabotage their efforts and spread misinformation about their activities.
 >    * Contact NPC: Spymaster
 >    * Reward: *A talisman that grants protection from rival cults' magic.*
 >